 Cumberland Sausage With Colcannon Mash, Mini Yorkshires And Gravy

-- Shop-bought mini Yorkshire puddings
+- 1x 124g pack shop-bought mini Yorkshire puddings

-- 2 Knobs of butter
+- 2 knobs of butter

-- 1 Bunch spring onions, finely chopped
+- 1 bunch spring onions, finely chopped

-- 1 Onion, sliced
+- 1 onion, peeled and sliced

-Preheat oven to 200°C/Gas Mark 6.
+Preheat oven to 200°C, 180°C Fan, Gas Mark 6.

-During the last 8-10 minutes add ½ savoy cabbage, finely shredded.
+During the last 8-10 minutes add the cabbage.
 Drain and mash with a splash of milk and a knob of butter.
-Stir through 1 bunch spring onions, finely chopped.
+Stir through the spring onions.

 To make the gravy; heat the oil and cook the onion, for 5-10 minutes until lightly golden and soft.
 Stir in the flour then gradually stir in the stock (or you can cheat and use gravy granules!).

 Add the fresh thyme leaves, bring to boil and allow to simmer and thicken for 5 minutes stirring occasionally.